Is Your Email Marketing Being Flagged as Spam?

-To hone your professional knowledge, for example, you attend courses, conferences and seminars, read books and you do everything to stay up to date.
+To hone your professional knowledge, for example, you attend courses, conferences, and seminars, read books and do everything to stay up to date.
 Right?

-Think how it could be helpful to have the opportunity to receive an email each week with updates and information that can help improve yourself or your professional life to be more competitive and successful.
+Think how it could be helpful to have the opportunity to receive an email each week with updates and information that can help improve yourself.
+Or, improve your professional life to be more competitive and successful.

-Emails that provide useful information, giving advice and practical suggestions, have an open rate of 40% more than those that are focused solely on the sale of a product!
+Emails with useful information, advice, and practical suggestions, have an open rate of 40% more than those that are focused solely on the sale of a product!

-Well, you should aim to deliver just relevant and interesting content to your subscribers and don’t think to just sell your products or services.
+Well, you should aim to deliver just relevant and interesting content to your subscribers.
+However, not to only sell your products or services.

 This helps make the reading more enjoyable, stimulating unconsciously the possible sale.

 It is a trend that is growing stronger and that opens up new developments for the user experience when shopping online.

 According to Forrester Research, adding media in an email increases the click of visitors two/three times.